 The strategy is built on the foundations for reduction, surveillance, stewardship and research and innovation.
 Key elements of the AMU strategy include:

 The biggest step in this strategy to date was the elimination of Category I antibiotics throughout the chicken sector.
 Category I antibiotics are those considered most important to human health, and as of May 15, 2014, their preventive use was no longer permitted in the Canadian chicken sector.

-In May 2017, Chicken Farmers of Canada announced that the chicken sector would be eliminating the preventative use of Category II antibiotics by the end of 2018 and that a goal had been set to eliminate the preventive use of Category III antibiotics by the end of 2020.
+In May 2017, Chicken Farmers of Canada announced that the chicken sector would be eliminating the preventative use of Category II antibiotics by the end of 2018 and that a goal had been set to eliminate the preventive use of Category III antibiotics.

 The revised strategy will continue to incorporate surveillance, education and research as key tools in the implementation of Chicken Farmers of Canada’s AMU strategy.

 This reduction strategy is a significant step for the industry and we will continue to work with government and stakeholders to ensure responsible use and address this important issue.

 The objectives and approach of Chicken Farmers of Canada’s strategy works in collaboration with the Canadian government’s Pan-Canadian Framework on Antimicrobial Resistance and Antimicrobial Use.